In the Ginza district, on Ginza Street, is a soy sauce counter in a major department store offering 80 different flavors of soy sauce.

 Buying in the United States

 I’ve had a hard time finding sources for Japan’s amazing soy sauce selections.
-But Amazon sells a single large bottle and a taster set.
-Both are worth a look if you’re not getting to Tokyo any time soon and are curious.
+But Amazon now has sells a few Japanese brewers and Yamaroku is one of my favorites.

 How Soy Sauce is Made